Key Man Insurance or Relevant Life Insurance: Which Does Your Business Need?

 - Companies borrowing business loans; some banks and lenders require adequate cover to be in place to protect their risk.
 Key man insurance for this purpose is often cheaper since the loan amount will decrease as you pay off the capital, therefore the amount of money you need as insurance will decrease in line, as you pay down the bank loan

-Relevant life cover is often chosen by small businesses as a way to offer additional benefits to their staff when there aren’t enough employees to set up a full Death in Service scheme.
+Relevant life cover, meanwhile, is often chosen by small businesses as a way to offer additional benefits to their staff when there aren’t enough employees to set up a full Death in Service scheme.

-Relevant life insurance is often a good option for directors of a business or employees paying higher rate tax since premiums on relevant life cover qualify for corporation tax relief, income tax relief and National Insurance relief.
+Relevant life insurance is popular with company directors since premiums on relevant life cover qualify for corporation tax relief, income tax relief and National Insurance relief.
 Which would not be applicable if you had a personal life insurance policy.

 Relevant life cover is suitable for: